RohanpatelUpenn/FISHnet/README.md

 {0: [200, 250, 300, 350],
 1: [400, 450, 500, 550, 600, 650]}
 ```
-The distances that are grouped together for the plateau groups found in Domains.
+The distances that are grouped together for the plateau groups found in `Domains`.

 ## Tutorial Jupyter Notebook